anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 registered.

-When in use in RDAP, extension identifiers are prepended to URL path segments, URL query parameters, and JSON object member names (herein further referred to as "JSON names").
-They are also included in the "rdapConformance" member of each response that relies on the extension, so that clients can determine the extensions being used by the server for that response.
+When in use in RDAP, extension identifiers are prepended to URL path segments, URL query parameters, and JSON object member names.
+They are also included in the "rdapConformance" array member of each response that relies on the extension, so that clients can determine the extensions being used by the server for that response.
 The "/help" response returns an "rdapConformance" member containing the identifiers for all extensions